AlfonsEdmar/Misinformation_meta/README.md

 # README

-This repository is a work-in-process for a meta-analysis of the misinformation effect.
-Currently, data collection and analyses are complete and the the manuscript is under construction.
-For a visual overview see https://alfonsedmar.shinyapps.io/misinformation_visual/.
+This repository contains the code and supporting materials for a meta-analysis of the misinformation effect.
+Code to reproduce all analyses is available here.

+A preprint for this project is available here: https://osf.io/preprints/psyarxiv/m68kf